adamryczkowski/puppet-lxc/README.md

 * Supports autostarting the containers; ships with custom upstart scripts for that.
 * All static IPs are managed by dnsmasq (in /etc/lxc/dnsmasq.conf) rather than in the container itself.
 This ensures there are no IP collisions.
 * Supports installation of puppet client on the guest (uses supplied fqdn as a certname identifying the node)
+* Allows for simple management of user's subuids a subgids.
+At this moment allows only for one continuous block of ids.

 ## Possible problems
 * Due to the lxc bug, after the first run you must restart the host.